rpm-software-management/dnf/doc/api_conf.rst

   .. attribute:: substitutions

+    An instance of :class:`dnf.conf.substitutions.Substitutions` class.
 A mapping of substitutions used in repositories' remote URL configuration.
 The commonly used ones are:

     ==========     ============================================== ============
     key            meaning                                        default